churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <p data-contrast="auto" lang="EN-AU" xml:lang="EN-AU"><span>G. LIST OF ACT SUBURBS AND DISTRICTS&nbsp;</span></p>

 <blockquote>
 <p>Through the burden released at recent conferences and the prayer of the saints&nbsp;we look to the Lord for the increase&nbsp;of his testimony in Canberra.
-There is the need for much prayer that the lord would gain his testimony across the whole of the ACT.
+There is the need for much prayer that the Lord would gain his testimony across the whole of the ACT.
 The document <a href="https://mcusercontent.com/12a6ecea8fbc1ad37a233cac1/files/15584ad1-5cea-5f67-dfc0-44b4e246ee2a/ACT_Divisions_2023_v2.pdf" target="_blank">linked here</a> contains a full list of the ACT Districts and Divisions (Suburbs) to aid in your prayer for his move in Canberra.</p>
 </blockquote>

                         </td>